Imran4424/iOS-InterviewQuestions/Swift.md

 let collectionArray: [Collection] = [stack, uniqueNames]
 ```

-The above code will give us
+The above code will give us compilation error because of associatedtype Protocol used a variable type.
+To fix this we need to use